prioritizr/prioritizr/README.md

 After generating a solution, it is important to evaluate it.
 Here, we will calculate the number of planning units selected by the solution, and the total cost of the solution.
-We can also check that all the representation targets are met by the solution.
+We can also check how many representation targets are met by the solution.

 ``` r